SiobhanBaines/Harry-Potter-Memory-Game/README.md

 ### *User Stories*

 1. **A new visitor to the site**
 I am looking for a game that will help improve my memory, is easy to play and looks fun.
 The instructions need to easy to access and follow.
 It might be interesting to know aout the background to the game and its design.
+I love Harry Potter.

 2. **The site creator**
 I want a game that uses different coloured lights to create a 'copy me' routine.
 The game must give feedback in a fun way relating to Harry Potter and the Hogwarts houses.